Georgie is an online writer who enjoys crafting, cooking, reading, and music.

-Through generations of royals marrying each other and therefore closing the ranks of their gene pools, the Habsburg Jaw manifested itself just about everywhere in Medieval Europe.
+Through generations of royals marrying each other and closing the ranks of their gene pools, the Habsburg Jaw manifested itself everywhere in Medieval Europe.
 The House of Habsburg, which is named after the Habsburg Castle in Switzerland, is associated with the Habsburg Jaw because so many of its members had it.

 Charles II's mandibular prognathism was so pronounced that it was said that he could not chew his food and that the size of his tongue caused him to drool significantly.
-He also had mental issues and was considered mildly retarded.
+He also had mental issues and was considered mildly intellectually disabled.
 He didn't learn to talk until he was four and couldn't walk until the age of eight.
 As an adult, his speech was so poor that he was, for the most part, unable to be understood.

 Charles II was also sterile, and when he died just shy of his 39th birthday, the country went to war to decide on an heir.
 The War of the Spanish Succession lasted for thirteen years, and Philip V began the House of Bourbon at the end of the war.

 King Juan Carlos I, the current ruler of Spain, is a distant descendant of the House of Habsburg, although he does represent Philip V's House of Bourbon.
 He has the Habsburg Jaw, but only slightly.

 Other Habsburgs with this pronounced jaw deformity included Charles V, Holy Roman Emperor, Ferdinand I, Holy Roman Emperor, and countless others.